kammitama5/kammitama5.github.io/_posts/2017-4-19-Wednesday-April-19th.md

   but I never expect anything except good presentations and to meet good people and to strengthen my understanding / knowledge.

+  Last year, I met a really cool game developer, who invited me to test out a few of some games she was working on in their San Francisco office with various devices.
+That was really fun!

 ## Things to get done:

 - Getting started on Homework assignment 6 for C++ today.